yfjd01/ElectiveNotes/Phil145.md

 We cant make this argument unless we know A implies B
 * Example X is breathing, therefore X is alive
 * Someone breathing is alive

+Chapter 3

+Use and mention

+Emontionally Charged Language

+Euphemisms

+Ambiguity
+Does 1, 2 imply 3
+1. Grandma is sick
+2. Fishing is not what it used to be, Therefore
+3. Hotdogs are bettwe with ketchup

+Well its because the two premieses having nothing to do with the conclusion.

+Example of correct reasoning
+1. Someone breathing is alive
+2. joe is breathing, Therefore
+3. joes is alive

+It looks like the 3 sentences has something to do with each other, reoccuring ideas (notions) such as Joe, and breathing and being alive

+Equivocity/Pdysemy

+Fallacy of equivocation